At San Francisco VA Health Care System, we’re dedicated to improving the lives of Veterans and their families every day.

 Research and development

-San Francisco VA Medical Center has the largest funded research program in VA, with a budget of $84.3 million.
-We have more than 220 principal researchers and over 900 active research projects.
+San Francisco VA Medical Center has the largest competitively funded research program in VA, with a budget of $91.3 million in FY 2023.
+We have more than 320 principal researchers and over 1000 active research projects.
 We are partners with the Northern California Institute for Research and Education (NCIRE), which is a private, non-profit research organization that administers VA-approved research and related educational funding.

 We are one of the few medical centers in the world that are equipped for studies using magnetic resonance imaging (MRI) and spectroscopy.